InitRoot/NSLKDD-Dataset/README.md

 NSL-KDD Dataset for WEKA - feel free to download

 Original dataset with slight modification to include attack categories e.g. DOS, U2R as done with the original Kdd99 dataset.
-Attack types in the new field xAttack and use real-values.
+Features: All attacks divided and use real-values.

-Attacks assigned with real values in new field called xAttack:
+Attacks were assigned with real values in new field called xAttack:

 dos = [1]